What is a corporate card? Guide for your business spending

 Corporate cards can have unique benefits or features to help you manage spending or rack up rewards to support your business.
 You can even adjust liability depending on your needs.

 • Virtual cards: Not everyone needs a physical card to make purchases, and a benefit of virtual cards is that they’re ready to use as soon as they’re opened.
-You can manage spending online, easily share payment information among your team, and even complete international transactions with an international business debit card
+You can easily manage spending online, share payment information with your team, and complete international transactions with a business debit card

-• Purpose-driven cards: If your team travels often for meetings or events, a travel and entertainment card might be a good choice to cover those hotel stays and client dinners.
-If you just need to cover daily expenses, a regular payment card is great.
+• Purpose-driven cards: If your team travels frequently for meetings or events, a travel and entertainment card may be a good choice to cover hotel stays and client dinners.
+If you need to cover daily expenses, a regular payment card is great.
 Cards designed for specific needs can help streamline spend management.

 Compare card features, your business needs, and fees to choose the best corporate card for your business.